 So basically, here’s a recap:

-In a one-tier state, CPA candidates must pass the CPA Exam and meet all work and experience requirements to get the CPA license or permit to practice.
-So in a CPA non two-tiered state, they don’t have a CPA certificate.
+CPA candidates must pass the CPA Exam and meet all work and experience requirements to get the CPA license or permit to practice in a one-tier state.
+So in a CPA non-two-tiered state, they don’t have a CPA certificate.

 In the two-tier states, CPA candidates can get a CPA certificate after passing the exam.
-And once they meet the work experience requirements, they can get the CPA license.
+And once they meet the work experience requirements, they can get a CPA license.

 Alabama only allows candidates who are U.S. citizens or are legally allowed to be in the United States to sit for the CPA Exam.
 Candidates must have a Social Security Number (SSN).
 Plus, Alabama does not participate in the international exam program.